waipeng/alltherunning/_posts/2018-09-03-openstack-magnum.markdown

 ### Availability Zone ###

-You can boot in an availability zone by using `--labels`.
+You can boot in a different availability zone by using `--labels`.
 E.g.
 ```
 openstack coe cluster create --cluster-template mytemplate \
 --keypair <mykey> --labels availability_zone <AZ> mycluster